Computational Science Degree Projects at COSHE

 Contact/supervisor: Victor Olariu (victor.olariu@cec.lu.se) and Carl Troein (carl.troein@cec.lu.se)

 Recommended knowledge: Programming skills and systems biology (corresponding to FYTN12/BERN06).
-Also advisable is computational physics or computational science (corresponding to FYTN03 or BERN01).

 Language: English.